When I visited Japan, I would stumble across reviews like this on Tabelog:

 -

-Extract reference points.
-Once you have a calibrated set of ratings, identify “anchor” items that you know really well and can use as boundaries.
+Extract anchors.
+Once you have a calibrated set of ratings, identify “anchor” items that you know well and can use as boundaries.
 For me, Halal Guys is my 2nd-percentile restaurant – the boundary between 0.5 and 1 star.
 The local Lebanese place I’ve been to dozens of times is my 70th-percentile restaurant – the boundary between 2.5 and 3 stars.
 And so on.

 -